quarylabs/quary/README.md

 ## What is Quary?

 Quary enables teams to model, test and deploy data transformations.
-This core is a fast (30x faster than dbt to be precise!) and lightweight SQL transformation engine written in Rust.
+This core is a fast and lightweight SQL transformation engine written in Rust.

 - Visit [our website](https://www.quary.dev) to learn more
 - Visit [our documentation](https://www.quary.dev/docs) to learn how to use Quary